How Roger Federer inspires global devotion

 It's no secret that Federer has always been popular.
 He has 7.5m followers on Twitter, nearly 15m on Facebook and last year won the ATP World Tour's Fans' favorite award for the 14th successive year, even though he had played just 28 matches.

 The 35-year-old has been the biggest draw at tournaments for over a decade, but Federer in 2017 has an added allure.
-Cocooned from the normal ravages of age, he's winning again -- he has yet to drop a set at Wimbledon -- and is favorite for the men's title.
+Cocooned from the normal ravages of age, he's winning again and is favorite for the men's title.

-In beating Milos Raonic, a man 10 years his junior, in straight sets, the father-of-four is now two matches away from a record eighth Wimbledon crown -- eclipsing the seven won by the Pete Sampras.
+In beating Milos Raonic, a man nearly 10 years his junior, in straight sets, the father-of-four is now a match away from a record eighth Wimbledon crown -- eclipsing the seven won by the Pete Sampras.

 With Federer turning 36 next month, the sand is falling to the bottom of the hourglass all too rapidly, though the "R" word (retirement, not Roger) is rarely whispered among his disciples.